apify/crawlee/website/blog/2024/11-10-web-scraping-tips/index.md

 If one data source fails, try accessing another available source.

-For example, for `Yelp`, all three options are available, and if the `Official AP`I doesn't suit you for some reason, you can try the other two.
+For example, for `Yelp`, all three options are available, and if the `Official API` doesn't suit you for some reason, you can try the other two.

 ## 2. Check [`robots.txt`](https://developers.google.com/search/docs/crawling-indexing/robots/intro) and [`sitemap`](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap)